 Six-year-old Joanna Mason witnesses an appalling crime.
 Thirty years later the man convicted is released from prison.
 Sixteen-year-old Reggie works as a nanny for a GP who has gone missing, yet nobody else seems worried.
 Detective Chief Inspector Louise Monroe is also looking for a missing person, unaware that hurtling towards her is an old friend – Jackson Brodie – himself on a journey that becomes fatally interrupted.

 Started Early, Took My Dog (2010)

 It’s a day like any other for security chief Tracy Waterhouse, until she makes a purchase she hadn't bargained for.
 One moment of madness is all it takes for Tracy’s humdrum world to be turned upside down.
 Witnesses to Tracy’s Faustian exchange are Tilly, an elderly actor teetering on the brink of her own disaster, and Jackson Brodie, returning to his home county in search of someone else’s roots.
 All three learn that the past is never history and that no good deed goes unpunished.

 Big Sky (2019)

 Brodie has relocated to a quiet seaside village, in the occasional company of his recalcitrant teenage son and an ageing Labrador.
 It’s picturesque, but there’s something dark lurking behind the scenes.
 His current investigation, gathering proof of an unfaithful husband for his suspicious wife, is fairly standard-issue.
 But a chance encounter with a desperate man on a crumbling cliff leads him into a sinister network – and across the path of someone from his past.

-The fourth novel featuring Jackson Brodie from the No.1 bestselling author of When Will There Be Good News?
+The fourth novel featuring Jackson Brodie from the bestselling author of When Will There Be Good News?